Trip Planning Tips

 Whether you are heading out just for a dog walk for a few hours, or on a week-long backpacking and climbing expedition, make sure you formally designate someone to look out for your return.
 That check-in person should be able to answer the following questions:

-• How many in your party?
+- How many in your party?
 Names, ages?
 Does anyone have health concerns?

-• When do you expect to return?
+- When do you expect to return?
 How much leeway should be allowed before the RCMP should be called?

-• Will you park a vehicle at your starting point?
+- Will you park a vehicle at your starting point?
 Give make, model and license plate.

-• Where do you plan to go?
+- Where do you plan to go?
 By what route?
 Will you return by the same route?
 Have you been there before?
 Also, a description of clothing and equipment can be helpful.

-• Are you equipped with the Ten Essentials?
+- Are you Taking the Essentials?

 To clarify, Comox Valley Ground Search and Rescue cannot fill the role of the designated check-in person.
 Consider the use of a Spot Messenger or a Garmin In-Reach beacon for emergency messages to home via satellite.